depau/wi-se-sw/README.md

 boards (which you can order and build at your favorite PCB manufacturer),
 though it will work just fine with a normal ESP8266 breakout board.

-With some changes it may work with ESP32 but there's no interest for that at the moment.
-Pull requests are welcome.

 Communication occurs over WebSockets: it is compatible with [ttyd](https://github.com/tsl0922/ttyd/).
 In fact, the web UI is the same.
 CLI clients compatible with ttyd, such as [ttyc](https://github.com/Depau/ttyc) should also work with Wi-Se.